blazium-engine/blazium-docs/tutorials/physics/collision_shapes_3d.rst

 .. seealso::

-    See :ref:`doc_importing_3d_scenes` for information on how to export models for Godot and automatically generate collision shapes on import.
+    See :ref:`doc_importing_3d_scenes` for information on how to export models for Blazium and automatically generate collision shapes on import.

 Performance caveats
 -------------------